PUNCTURE, EMERGENCY SPARE WHEEL

 If the emergency spare wheel has been stored for several years, have it checked by your Dealer to ensure that it is safe to use.

-Vehicle fitted with an emergency spare wheel that differs from the other wheels:
+Vehicles fitted with an emergency spare wheel smaller than the four other wheels:

 - Never fit more than one emergency spare wheel to the same vehicle.